 If you are a PCN pharmacist who has been recruited as part of the primary care network Additional Roles Reimbursement Scheme then you should apply for the Primary Care Pharmacy Education programme.
 More information and details of how to register can be found here.

-Foundation pharmacists working in primary care should also work through the Primary care essentials e-course, which provides an introduction to the fundamentals of new roles for pharmacy professionals in general practice and care homes.
+Early career pharmacists working in primary care should also work through the Primary care essentials e-course, which provides an introduction to the fundamentals of new roles for pharmacy professionals in general practice and care homes.
 More information about learning programmes available to pharmacists working in primary care can be found here.